NanoComp/meep/doc/docs/Scheme_Tutorials/Multilevel_Atomic_Susceptibility.md

 $$ \frac{\lambda}{L} = \frac{2 \pi c}{n \omega_a L} = \frac{2 \pi}{1.5 \cdot 40} \approx 0.1047 $$
 i.e., the cavity contains roughly $10$ wavelengths.
 (Yes, this is an unphysically small cavity.)
 Thus, to ensure that the electric field within the cavity is properly resolved, we have chosen roughly $40$ pixels per wavelength, yielding a resolution of 400.

-Next, we need to specify the details of the two-level atomic medium we're using, and initialize the saturable gain medium
+Next, we need to specify the details of the two-level atomic medium we're using.
 ```scm
 (define-param rate-21 0.005)                     ; non-radiative rate  (units of c/a)
 (define-param N0 37)                             ; initial population density of ground state